-1. One (1) Gladioli stalk to be judges on floral quality

-- 2. Roadside Collection Bouquet fresh and/or dry roadside plant material - Flowers arranged in a single vase or container (No invasive flowers allowed, i.e. purple loosestrife, buckthorn, garlic mustard, etc.) - 3.
-Centerpiece to be used in a dining room table include table runner or table cloth.

-4. Arrangement with holiday theme - with accessories5.
-2022 Fair Theme arrangement
+- 1. One (1) Gladioli stalk to be judged on floral quality - Roadside Collection Bouquet fresh and/or dry roadside plant material - Flowers arranged in a single vase or container (No invasive flowers allowed, i.e. purple loosestrife, buckthorn, garlic mustard, etc.) - 3.
+Centerpiece to be used in a dining room table include table runner or table cloth. - 4.
+Arrangement with holiday theme with accessories - 5.
+2023 Fair Theme arrangement